-Victoria’s colonial architecture, stunning scenery and bohemian ambiance currently attracts around 4 million visitors a year, making it one of Canada’s hottest tourist destinations.
+Victoria’s colonial architecture, stunning scenery, and bohemian ambiance make it one of Canada’s hottest tourist destinations.

-Better yet, it’s close vicinity makes it a perfect side-trip for those already visiting the Vancity, but what’s the best way to get from Vancouver to Victoria?
+Its close vicinity makes it a perfect side-trip for those already visiting Vancouver, but what’s the best way to get from Vancouver to Victoria?

-As someone who’s lived, worked and gone to school in both cities, I’m here to share with you all of the transportation secrets that locals have been hoarding for years.
+As someone who’s lived, worked and gone to school in both cities, I’m here to share with you a few transportation secrets

 Vancouver to Victoria

-There are now 5 different transportation options available to get you across the Gulf.
-But with ferries leaving from multiple destinations, buses, flights and even floatplanes, all of the options can get downright confusing.
+There are 5 different transportation options available to get you across the Gulf.
+But with ferries leaving from multiple destinations, buses, flights and even float planes, all of the options can get downright confusing.

-Well luckily I’m here to tell you that if you follow our tips, you can be enjoying Victoria’s sights in as little as 4 hours from your checkout in Downtown Vancouver.
+Luckily I’m here to tell you that you can be enjoying the best things to do in Victoria in as little as 4 hours from Vancouver.